 Because marine fish can see so many extra colors people can’t, it makes sense that they’d come in a wide range of eye-popping colors.
 It also helps them recognize each other—for example, clown fish could recognize other clown fish through patterns and colors—in a literal sea of other fish.
 This helps them to find friendly fish who aren’t going to try and eat them, or be in competition with them for living space or food.

 When it comes to being a fish, the most colorful males tend to attract all the females, which is another reason why marine fish come in so many colors and patterns.
-The males want to attract a mate, and females are picky!
+The males want to attract a mate, and the females are picky!

 Scientists have discovered that the fish species that can see ultraviolet light use it in different ways.
 Some fish have the ability to create an ultraviolet flash in order to communicate with other fish who can see the ultraviolet wavelength.
 While we can’t see it without special equipment, they can see the bright, glowing colors and run away from danger or dive into a delicious dinner, depending on what they’re trying to say.